-It’s been a long time since I first stepped foot inside of Azucar Ice Cream.
-After my third visit, my infatuation with their Mantecado flavor really took hold, where I was either having a couple of scoops of the flavor or a tasty shake.
+It’s been a long time since I first stepped foot inside Azucar Ice Cream.
+However, it wasn’t until after my third visit that my infatuation with their Mantecado flavor took hold.

-Mantecado is Cuban Vanilla.
-It’s actually a little more than that.
+Mantecado is a little more than just a Cuban Vanilla.
 The flavor profile leans towards a cinnamon-y egg nog.
 I’m pretty sure my fascination with Mantecado is rooted in my late grandfather’s love of it too.

 There are plenty of ice cream flavors to satiate every palate.
-The best part they make the ice cream, no cutting corners here.
+The best part is that they make the ice cream; no cutting corners here.

 Other than their original location in Little Havana (1503 SW 8th Street), Azucar now has an outpost in Dallas, Texas (269 N Bishop Avenue) and their second spot in Miami at Downtown Dadeland (8845 SW 72 Place).
-It helps to be near one of them when your sweet tooth starts tingling.
+Of course, it helps to be near one of them when your sweet tooth starts tingling.

 Original Azucar Ice Cream post on BurgerBeast.com

 February 10, 2012 – I felt right at home when I waltzed (yes, I said waltzed) into Azucar Ice Cream Company in Little Havana.
-The decor, in particular, the “Guayabera” wrapped seats with the plastic that everyone’s Cuban grandmother had on their furniture, is perfect.
+The decor, particularly the “Guayabera” wrapped seats with the plastic that everyone’s Cuban grandmother had on their furniture, is perfect.

 Flavors & Sizes